1

 Meanwhile, Amana is emerging as a comprehensive “super app” for the region, offering access to MENA equities, U.S. stocks, crypto, Forex, and even auto-investing, making it suitable for users seeking multi-asset exposure with a regional edge.

 Regardless of the platform you choose, always prioritize regulation, ease of funding, and clarity on fees.
 Start small, build your knowledge, and grow your portfolio at a pace that fits your financial goals.
+Considering broader investment strategy beyond apps?
+See our guides on the best investments in the UAE for expats and the best ETFs to invest in from the UAE.

 Welcome to your journey into the world of trading in the UAE, and happy investing!